Roberta S. Rehm, RN, PhD, FAAN

 I am active in several professional organizations and currently serve as Secretary for the International Family Nursing Association, and am a member of the Research Committee for the Society of Pediatric Nurses.
-I serve on the Editorial Boards for the Journal of Pediatric Nursing and Journal of Family Nursing, and serve as a regular reviewer for numerous nursing, medical and interdisciplinary journals.
-I am currently advising 2 doctoral students and mentoring several colleagues from nursing and medicine, particularly in the use of qualitative research methods.
+I serve on the Editorial Boards for the Journal of Pediatric Nursing and Journal of Family Nursing, and serve as a regular reviewer for numerous nursing, medical, and interdisciplinary journals.
+I am currently working with several doctoral students and mentoring several colleagues from nursing and medicine, particularly in the use of qualitative research methods.

 |2011||Fellow, American Academy of Nursing|

 |2006||Best Poster Award (Student, role: advisor, mentor), Western Institute of Nursing|